wanttobenbdespl/MLproject/README.md

 Modular design: separate Q learning, game logic and visualization, make the code clear and easy to read, easy to expand and maintain
 6.2 shortcoming
 In the early stage of learning, because the state space has not been fully explored, its strategies are relatively random and easy to make mistakes.
 With the progress of learning, gradually mastered the basic rules of well word chess, and learned the defense and offensive strategy.
-After enough training, you can achieve a near-optimal strategy, and most probably avoid losing to the player.Users can play the real-time battle through the Pygame interface, 7.reference
+After enough training, you can achieve a near-optimal strategy, and most probably avoid losing to the player.
+7.reference
 [1]Watkins, Christopher JCH, and Peter Dayan.
 "Q-learning."
 Machine learning 8 (1992): 279-292.
 [2]Wang,Y. (2023).Review on greedy algorithm.Theoretical and Natural Science,14,233-239.